Phillips' South Shields looking to make history

 "Our pitch is like a carpet and we're a possession-based side.
 But you go to some places where it feels like the cows have only just been cleared off and you have to dig in and play a little bit differently, maybe a bit longer.

 "There are also some places where I'm not sure I'd have been able to play because the floodlights weren't that bright.
-But nothing surprises me too much in non league."
+But nothing surprises me too much in non-league."

 'We want to create something sustainable'